Clinical use

 Background

-Therapeutic drug monitoring is the measurement of specific drug concentrations in the blood at timed intervals, in order to maintain a relatively constant concentration of the medication in the circulation.
-Monitored drugs tend to have a narrow “therapeutic index” – the difference between the toxic and therapeutic doses of medications.
-For some drugs, maintaining this steady concentration in the blood cannot be achieved by simply giving a standard dose of medication to everyone.
+Therapeutic drug monitoring (TDM) is the measurement of specific drug concentrations in the blood at timed intervals in order to maintain a relatively constant concentration of the medication in the circulation.
 Each person will absorb, metabolise, utilise, and eliminate drugs at different rates based upon their age, general state of health, genetic makeup, and the influence of other medications that they are taking.
 These factors may change over time and vary from day to day or with various disease states.

 Reference ranges